oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

 * **entity_restrictions**
     Contains configuration for Workflow Restrictions
 * **defaults** - node for default workflow configuration values that can be changed in UI later.
-    * **active** - determine if workflow should be active right after first load of configuration
+    * **active** - determine if workflow should be active right after first load of configuration.